top of page

 • Underside wing fit with aircraft nose requires careful fitting and possibly some filler work to join smoothly

-• Raised panel lines and detail make sanding seams problematic as detail is removed in the process (or you could sand off the panel lines as I did on this one)
+• Raised panel lines and detail make sanding seams problematic as detail is removed in the process (or you could completely sand off the panel lines)

 • Horizontal stabilizer fit will require trimming as they sit too far off the fuselage

-• Air Force "arrowheads" on stabilizers should be removed for Navy "J"
+• Air Force "arrowheads" are present on stabilizers and should be removed for Navy "J"

 • Outboard wing tanks are molded onto pylons